kazibweyassin/kazibweyassin/README.md

 - 👋 Hi, I’m @kazibweyassin
-- 👀 I’m interested in data analytcs
+- 👀 I’m interested in data analytcs  and software engineering
-- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on data analysis
+- - 💞️ I’m looking to collaborate on data analysis
 - 📫 How to reach me +256704833021

 <!---